junxit/us-congress-bills-113/metadata.md

 - 2013-06-17 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 395 - 1 (Roll no. 247). (text: CR H3664)
 - 2013-06-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 395 - 1 (Roll no. 247).(text: CR H3664)
 - 2013-06-18 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2013-07-30 — Committee on Energy and Natural Resources Subcommittee on Public Lands, Forests, and Mining.
+Hearings held.
+- 2013-11-21 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2014-04-10 — Committee on Energy and Natural Resources.
+Reported by Senator Landrieu without amendment.
+With written report No. 113-149.
+- 2014-04-10 — Committee on Energy and Natural Resources.
+Reported by Senator Landrieu without amendment.
+With written report No. 113-149.
+- 2014-04-10 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 360.